aschearer/image-powertools/ReadMe.md

 ===
 [![Build status](https://ci.appveyor.com/api/projects/status/i7j8axrrek8vxscr?svg=true)](https://ci.appveyor.com/project/aschearer/image-powertools)

 While developing [Tumblestone][1] I needed to create a lot of images.
 In all there were over 500 images that varied by language and platform.
 Creating all the different versions once would have taken a while, but there was no way I was going to regenerate these images every time our strings or marketing images changed!
-So I wrote this tool to automate the process.
+I wrote this tool to automate the process.

 Questions, Bug Reports or Feature Requests?
 ---